Wednesday, January 06, 2021

 • From a neurologist

-• From a speech therapist, usually after the parent raises the possibility of hyperlexia
+• From a speech therapist, often after the parent raises the possibility of hyperlexia

 Since hyperlexia is not an official diagnosis, you will likely not receive a "diagnosis" on paper.
 However, many professionals will either introduce you to the label of hyperlexia or will confirm your suspicions.

-For us, we learned about our son's hyperlexia during his autism evaluation when the psychologist introduced us to the labels of hyperlexia and hypernumeracy to describe his skills and abilities regarding superior decoding of language and math.
 I am still so grateful to the psychologist for introducing us to hyperlexia and hypernumeracy because it certainly made everything so clear!
-We finally got the answer that we needed and were able to find appropriate strategies to help my son succeed.
+We finally got the answer that we needed and were able to find appropriate strategies to help support my son.

-Quite a few speech therapists that we have interacted with haven't heard of hyperlexia or know so little about it.
-So I don't think we would have been able to get my son identified as hyperlexic in this manner.
-Other parents have had varied experiences with this avenue.
+Unfortunately, quite a few speech therapists that we have interacted with over the years haven't heard of hyperlexia or know so little about it.
+So I don't think we would have been able to get my son identified as hyperlexic in this manner, especially back in 2014.
+Other parents have had varied experiences with this avenue as well.

 Just a quick note to any adults who are discovering that they themselves might be hyperlexic or even to parents who can't find a professional knowledgeable about hyperlexia.
-Self diagnosis is totally valid, even without the professional confirmation.
+Self-identification or diagnosis is totally valid, even without the professional confirmation.
+Besides, there are barriers that limit access to proper identification and diagnosis and sometimes self-identification is the only option.

 What you need to know about the hyperlexia "diagnosis" and getting your child identified as hyperlexic